 Crack is a crystal or solid form of cocaine.
 It is made by boiling cocaine with water and baking soda, which results in solid crystals or “rocks” of varying colors from white to pale rose to yellow.
 This process makes crack even more potent than cocaine.
 These crystals are heated and smoked, which produces a popping or cracking sound when heated.
 This is what gives crack its name.
-The process of making crack means that it can vary in potency, with some crack being much stronger than others.
+The process of making the drug means that it can vary in potency, with some formulations being much stronger than others.
 It can also sometimes be contaminated with other substances, either accidentally or intentionally, that can pose an increased danger to a person’s health.

 The Dangers of Crack Addiction

 Crack is one of the most addictive illegal drugs used today, both because of how addictive it is and how unpredictable its potency is.
 For some people, using crack just once can leave them addicted.
 This is because of how crack affects your brain.
 Like other drugs, crack affects how your brain releases a chemical called dopamine, which is responsible for making you feel happy and relaxed.
 Crack gives users an instant high, which immediately releases a flood of dopamine into your system.
 Your brain gets hooked on this flood of good feelings and makes you crave more in order to keep releasing dopamine.
-And the more a person uses crack, the more negative physical and mental symptoms they will experience.
+And the more a person uses the drug, the more negative physical and mental symptoms they will experience.

 The Effects of Crack Abuse